FarmBot/Farmbot-Web-App/README.md

  0. Give permission to create a database*
  0. `rake db:create:all db:migrate db:seed`
  0. (optional) Verify installation with `RAILS_ENV=test rake db:create db:migrate && rspec spec` (API) and `npm run test` (Frontend).
  0. Start server with `npm run dev`.
-Make sure you set an `MQTT_HOST` entry in `application.yml` pointing to the IP address or domain of the (soon-to-be-installed) MQTT server.
-You will need to set that up next.
+Make sure you set an `MQTT_HOST` entry in `application.yml` pointing to the IP address or domain of  MQTT server.
+If you are not running the MQTT server on a separate machine, `MQTT_HOST` and `API_HOST` will point to the same server.
- 0. Bootstrap the MQTT server via `rails mqtt:setup`.
  0. Open [localhost:3000](http://localhost:3000).
  0. [Raise an issue](https://github.com/FarmBot/Farmbot-Web-App/issues/new?title=Installation%20Failure) if you hit problems with any of these steps. *We can't fix issues we don't know about.*